joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-strings/strings-example-ascii-art.md

 appended to the `result` String instance using the concatenation assignment operator ( `+=` ).
-In addition, at the end of each row of pixels, a newline character is concatenated to the end of the `result` String, forcing the line to wrap to create a new row of character “pixels.”
+In addition, at the end of each row of pixels, a newline character is concatenated to the end of the `result` String, forcing the line to wrap to create a new row of character "pixels."

 </div>